kubermatic/kubeone/CONTRIBUTING.md

 ## Contact

-The KubeOne project currently uses the general [Loodse (`loodse-dev`) mailing list](https://groups.google.com/forum/#!forum/loodse-dev) and KubeOne Slack channel on [Kubermatic Slack](http://slack.kubermatic.io/).
+The KubeOne project currently uses the general [Loodse (`loodse-dev`) mailing list](https://groups.google.com/forum/#!forum/loodse-dev) and [`#kubeone` Slack channel](https://kubernetes.slack.com/messages/CNEV2UMT7) on [Kubernetes Slack](http://slack.k8s.io/).
 You can also ask questions by creating a new issue on GitHub, but using mailing list or Slack is preferred.

 Please avoid emailing maintainers found in the MAINTAINERS file directly.
 They are very busy, but they often read the mailing list and the Slack channel.